1 Kings 2 – The Securing of Solomon’s Throne

 a.
 I go the way of all the earth: David, son of Jesse – Israel’s greatest king, apart from the Messiah – recognized that he was but a man and shared the common destiny of all the earth.
 Knowing he would soon pass from this life, David gave a final charge to Solomon.

 i.
-An expanded account of David’s charge to Solomon is in 1 Chronicles 28 and 29.
+An expanded account of David’s charge to Solomon is in 1 Chronicles 28-29.
 It especially emphasizes Solomon’s duty to build the temple.

 b.
 Be strong, therefore, and prove yourself a man: Perhaps David sensed some weakness in Solomon.
 Perhaps he knew Solomon would be tested in far greater ways than before.
 Whatever the exact reason was, David knew Solomon needed strength and courage (prove yourself a man).
 Great responsibilities require great strength and courage.